Faith Foundations

 Can I take both programs at the same time?

 No. We have historically found that taking both programs at the same time has not been feasible for students.
 Each program requires a weekly in-class commitment and review outside of class to solidify concepts.
-For these reasons, we don’t allow applicants to take both programs at this time.
+If you are interested in joining both programs, please connect with our admissions team.

 Are the programs offered at Tamhid online or in-person?